iotempire/iotempower/doc/exercises/simple-smart-lock.md

 wifi network as well as toyed and understood at least the [devel shield](../../shields/devel/Readme.md).

-1. First, just plug the relay shield into the wemos d1 mini base (if you want, you can plug the display shield in between - first the display, then the relay on top).
+1. First, just plug the relay shield into the Wemos D1 Mini base (if you want, you can plug the display shield in between - first the display, then the relay on top).
 2. Power the wemos and login into your wemos via webrepl.